VinceW31/GassistPi3/README.md

-# GassistPi3 -- Google Assistant for Raspberry Pi3
+# RasPi3 with Google Assist and Home Automation (SOnOf/ESP)
 *******************************************************************************************************************************

 *******************************************************************************************************************************
-### GassistPi3 is copied from the original GassistPi by shivasiddharth, the original code can be found at: https://github.com/shivasiddharth/GassistPi/
+### The code is derived from the original GassistPi by shivasiddharth which be found at: https://github.com/shivasiddharth/GassistPi/
-### GassistPi3 includes further development and now supports more functionality relating to IoT, controlling external devices and Home Automation.
-Its been simplified where possible from the original code and developed for use only with a naked Rasberry Pi3 using just a USB microphone and amplified speaker(s) plugged into the on-board audio jack.
+### This project includes development to support more functionality relating to IoT, controlling external devices and Home Automation.
+It has been simplified where possible and developed for use only with a naked Rasberry Pi3 using just a USB microphone and amplified speaker(s) plugged into the on-board audio jack.
 The code may work on earlier Raspberry Pis too, but nothing is guaranteed!

 *******************************************************************************************************************************

-# Original Features of GassistPi (still available in this release):
+# Original features of GassistPi (still available and supported in this release):
 **1. Headless auto start on boot.**
-**2. Direct Voice control of GPIOs without any need for IFTTT, api.ai, Actions SDK.**
+**2. Direct Voice control of GPIOs without any need for IFTTT.**
 **3. Radio station streaming.**
 **4. Voice control of a servo connected to RPi GPIO.**
 **5. Safe shutdown of the RPi using a simple "Shut Down" voice command.**
-**6. Stream Music from YouTube.**
-**7. Indicator lights for assistant listening and speaking events.**
+**6. Indicator lights for assistant listening and speaking events.**
-**8. Startup audio and audio feedback for wakeword detection.**
+**7. Startup audio and audio feedback for wakeword detection.**
-**9. Pushbutton service to stop Music or Radio playback.**
+**8. Pushbutton service to stop Music or Radio playback.**
+**9. Streaming music from your Google Play Music library.**

+# Original features of GassistPi still available in this release, but not supported (because I dont use or cant test):
+**1. Stream Music from YouTube.**
-**10. Parcel tracking using Aftership API.**
+**2. Parcel tracking using Aftership API.**
-**11. RSS Feed streaming.**
+**3. RSS Feed streaming.**

+# Original features of GassistPi removed from this release (because I cant test):
-**12. Control of Kodi or Kodi Integration**.
+**1. Control of Kodi or Kodi Integration**.
-**13. Streaming music from Google Play Music.**

-# New Features of GassistPi3 in this release:
+# New Features developed in this release:
-**1. Direct Voice control of SOnOff wireless switches, ESP8266 and NodeMCU with simple HTTP commands.**
+**1. Direct Voice control of SOnOff wireless switches and ESP8266 / NodeMCU (with ESPEasy firmware) using simple HTTP commands across your own LAN (no need for IFTTT).**

 *******************************************************************************************************************************